Chapter 15: I Knew Him

 The turner was still crouched by me, and moved to my side.
-His proximity should have been disturbing, but he smelled like pure wind in the hills, and his body transmitted heat as soft as spring sunshine.
+His proximity should have been disturbing, but he smelled like pine needles and pure wind in the hills, and his body transmitted heat as soft as spring sunshine.
 "Are turners always like this?"
 I asked the chemist.

 Mr. Gastiv was frowning.
 "I have never known a turner to behave this way, especially one as ancient as he."

 I turned my head to look at the turner who was still watching me.
 "So, does that mean I'm special?"
 I asked, not expecting an answer.